Harlan Keith Goodell Profile Photo

 Harlan Keith Goodell passed away at the age of 94 on December 10, 2025, in The Villages, Florida.
 He lived a long, capable life defined by service, ingenuity, independence, and an unwavering belief that you should know how things work and take responsibility for fixing them.

 Harlan was born on December 30, 1930, in Mankato, Minnesota, to Harvey and Helen (Brown) Goodell.
-He belonged to the Silent Generation and was raised in a stern household shaped by discipline and self-reliance in the midst of the Great Depression.
+He belonged to the Silent Generation and was raised in a household shaped by discipline and self-reliance in the midst of the Great Depression.
 His father, Harvey, was a gifted mechanic, and from him Harlan absorbed a natural understanding of machines, tools, and systems.
-His mother was a homemaker, and family life was strict and demanding.
+His mother was a homemaker, and placed a strong emphasis on responsibility and high standards.
 When Harlan was old enough to leave home, he did so decisively, eager to build his own life.

 Harlan was an unusually capable student.
 He surprised his principal by earning the highest aptitude score in his graduating class, despite having little interest in formal schooling.
 He earned his high school diploma in May of 1948 at Cloquet High School in Cloquet, Minnesota.
 By then, he had already decided on a military path.
 He greatly admired his older brother Leonard, a Navy Seabee, whose competence and ingenuity left a lasting impression and helped shape Harlan's own approach to life.